 Waste Volume Reduction

 Generators of low-level radioactive waste (LLRW) face a financial challenge when dealing with the disposal of radioactive waste.
-All LLRW that is to be buried at designated special LLRW landfills is assessed a surcharge per cubic foot, in addition to the transportation and disposal charges.
+All LLRW that is to be buried at designated special LLRW landfills is assessed by weight, in addition to the transportation and disposal charges.

-It is extremely important that all persons working with radioactive materials, and producing LLRW, reduce the volume of such waste as much as possible.
+It is important to reduce the volume of such waste as much as possible.

-A number of general suggestions are listed below.
-We recognize each laboratory may have unique waste problems and we will work with you individually as needed.
+A number of suggestions are listed below.
+We recognize each laboratory may have unique waste problems and we will work with you as needed.

 2. Substitute short-lived radionuclides for longer-lived ones now in use.
 This would allow for more use of in-house decay.